Edinburgh-Yes, I ate Haggis

 We stayed central, hit the highlights, and found a few standouts:

 🚶 Cheap Walking Tour ➜ €5 (about six bucks).
-Picked it up off the street — total bargain.
-Great “underbelly” view of the city.
+Picked it up off the street-total bargain.

 🏛️ Royal Palace ➜ Another palace.
-We admired it from outside and moved on.
+Nothing special, keep moving.

 🚖 Getting Around